New Zealand Warriors: Minor Premiership and Grand Final – 2002

-Top-eight Again – 2003
+Top-eight again – 2003

 2003 was another quite successful year for the Warriors.

 After blowing an early 16–0 lead to lose 26–36 to the Newcastle Knights in Round 1, the Warriors embarked on a five-match winning streak to announce themselves as contenders for the season.
 However, the Warriors then struggled through the middle-stages of the season, squandering a 26–12 lead with eight minutes remaining to lose to the Parramatta Eels dramatically 28–26 at Parramatta Stadium.
-There was also an insipid 10–30 loss in Townsville to the North Queensland.
+There was also an insipid 10–30 loss in Townsville to the North Queensland Cowboys.
 They played their first ever extra time match, defeating South Sydney 31–30, recovering from a 6–24 deficit.

-On the back of inspired play by prop Richard Villasanti, the Warriors secured their playoff spot, ultimately finishing sixth on points differential, a dangerous position to finish, as the 6th-placed finishers had been eliminated after the first week of the playoffs in the past three seasons.
+The Warriors secured their playoff spot, ultimately finishing sixth on points differential, a dangerous position to finish, as the 6th-placed finishers had been eliminated after the first week of the playoffs in the past three seasons.

-Their first finals match was against Canterbury at the Sydney Showground (now Giants Stadium).
+Their first finals match was against the Bulldogs at the Sydney Showground (now Giants Stadium).
 The Warriors turned on one of their finest performances ever, stunning the Bulldogs early to lead 16–4 at halftime, and after a Canterbury comeback tied the scores at 16-all, scoring five tries in 16 minutes to blow the Bulldogs away, eventually winning 48–22.
 Winger Francis Meli scored five tries, a finals record.
 This prompted Graham Lowe, a known critic of the Warriors to say that the Warriors would win the premiership.
 The next week a Stacey Jones field-goal in the dying minutes got the Warriors past a gallant Canberra Raiders 17–16.
 They however lost in the Preliminary Final to the Minor Premiers and eventual Premiers Penrith Panthers, 20–28.
 It was a disappointing loss for the Warriors, who did not lead at any point of the match, and blew their chance early in the second half to take their first lead, when Henry Fa'afili lost the ball with the line wide open.